Lexin Li PhD

 Dr. Li is a statistician / biostatistician primarily working on statistical methodology for high-dimensional data analysis, and applications in neuroimaging, computational biology and biomedical research.

-Dr. Li received B.E. in Electrical Engineering from Zhejiang University, China, in 1998, and Ph.D. in Statistics, from University of Minnesota, in 2003.
-He then worked as Postdoctoral Researcher at School of Medicine, University of California, Davis.
-He joined Department of Statistics, North Carolina State University, in 2005, as Assistant Professor, and was promoted to Associate Professor with tenure in 2011.
+Dr. Li received B.E. in Electrical Engineering from Zhejiang University, China, in 1998, and Ph.D. in Statistics from the University of Minnesota in 2003.
+He then worked as a Postdoctoral Researcher at School of Medicine, University of California, Davis.
+He joined the Department of Statistics, North Carolina State University, in 2005, as an Assistant Professor, and was promoted to Associate Professor with tenure in 2011.
 He was a visiting faculty at Department of Statistics, Stanford University and Yahoo Research Labs from 2011 to 2013.
-He joined Department of Biostatistics and Epidemiology, University of California, Berkeley, as Associate Professor with tenure in 2014, and was promoted to Full Professor in 2018.
+He joined the Department of Biostatistics and Epidemiology, University of California, Berkeley, as an Associate Professor with tenure in 2014, and was promoted to Full Professor in 2018.
 His current research interests include statistical methodology for high-dimensional complex data analysis and statistical neuroimaging analysis.

-- Neuroimaging data analysis: brain connectivity and network analysis, imaging causal inference, imaging genetics, longitudinal imaging analysis, multimodal imaging analysis, tensor analysis
+- Neuroimaging data analysis: brain connectivity and network analysis, imaging causal inference, imaging genetics, longitudinal imaging analysis, multimodal imaging analysis and tensor analysis

 - Statistical genetics, computational biology

-- Statistical machine learning, data mining, computational statistics
+- Statistical machine learning, data mining and computational statistics